This lesson is being piloted (Beta version)

 $ poetry add matplotlib numpy

-$ poetry add --dev pylint
+$ poetry add --group dev pylint

 $ poetry install

 These two sets of dependencies will be used in different circumstances.
 When we build our package and upload it to a package repository, Poetry will only include references to our runtime dependencies.
-This is because someone installing our software through a tool like pip is only using it, but probably doesn’t intend to contribute to the development of our software and does not require development dependencies.
+This is because someone installing our software through a tool like pip is only using it, but probably does not intend to contribute to the development of our software and does not require development dependencies.

 In contrast, if someone downloads our code from GitHub, together with our pyproject.toml, and installs the project that way, they will get both our runtime and development dependencies.
-If someone is downloading our source code, that suggests that they intend to contribute to the development, so they’ll need all of our development tools.
+If someone is downloading our source code, that suggests that they intend to contribute to the development, so they will need all of our development tools.

 Have a look at the pyproject.toml file again to see what’s changed.